Living the Gospel, Sharing the Harvest

 So it is in Guatemala, where CRS is helping coffee farmers outsmart leaf rust rust through better soil management and more diversity in what they cultivate.

 So it is in Madagascar, where we use iPods to streamline and safeguard seed distribution, improving efficiency following devastating cyclones, and providing data to help protect against future calamity.

-So it is in the Philippines, where we work with local leaders to improve coffee and cacao plants, and introduce what a local chief calls a "development mindset."
+So it is in the Philippines, where we work with local farmers who are learning entrpreneurship and entering new markets.

 In the Northern Hemisphere, we've long associated fall with harvest time, and so we choose this month to feature CRS agricultural programs and turn our prayers toward the harvester.
 But of course, with various crops, various climates, multiple-harvest crops and the inverted climate cycle of the Southern Hemisphere, it is always harvest time somewhere.
 CRS is never not thinking about harvests.
 And we're never not working with farmers to help them produce more abundant harvests.